Pearapps/KAChartView/README.md

 KAChartView
 ===========

-Line chart for iOS 7.0+
+Line chart for iOS 7.0+ and Mac OS X 10.9+

 #Features